ptrpl4/bash-mac/apps-and-tools/docker/docker.md

       `LABEL key=value`
       `LABEL "application_environment"="development"`

-### run
+### RUN

 allows to execute commands or a set of commands during an image build time

 #### options

-`--mount` option [to create mounts](https://docs.docker.com/engine/reference/builder/#run---mount) that you can access at the build time to bind files, store cache, etc. This option has several types and each provides a specific feature.
-Among those types are:
+`--mount` option [to create mounts](https://docs.docker.com/engine/reference/builder/#run---mount) that you can access at the build time to bind files, store cache, etc.

+types:
 - **bind**: binds files or directories to the build container
 - **cache**: caches directories for compilers and package managers
 - **tmpfs**: for mounting tmpfs in the build container